LAST UPDATED JULY 15, 2020

 Middle seats: The airline is spreading customers around "to have as few people sitting next to one another as possible."
 If the airline cannot "accommodate adequate social distancing, customers can choose to travel on a later flight at no additional cost."

-Temperature checks and tracing: Air Canada instituted "mandatory pre-flight customer temperature checks."
+Temperature checks and tracing: Per the Canadian government, all passengers undergo temperature checks.
 Per Canadian regulations, when a passenger has been identified as coronavirus-positive after the flight ends, "in most situations, information of the persons situated 3 rows ahead and behind the infected person are provided to the health authority."

-Food and beverage: In-flight service is suspended.
+Food and beverage: In-flight service is suspended (except for flights to Honolulu).
 Passengers are given "individual water bottles instead of our bar service offerings and pillows and blankets will no longer be available."
 Also, "for Air Canada Rouge, iPads will no longer be offered."

-Supplies: A free kit provided to passengers includes a mask, gloves, bottled water, hand sanitizer, and disinfecting wipes.
+Supplies: A free kit provided to passengers includes 30 ml hand sanitizer, 2 antiseptic wipes, gloves, mask (non-surgical), 250 ml water bottle.

 Food and beverage: Bottled water and a packaged snack are provided (nothing for flights traveling less than 350 miles).